vponomarev/hsbench/README.md

 OPTIONS:
   -a string
         Access key
   -b int
-    	Number of buckets to distribute IOs across (default 1) -bp string
+        Number of buckets to distribute IOs across (default 1) -bl string
+        Use space-separated list of buckets for testing, not <prefix>000000000000 -bp string
-    	Prefix for buckets (default "hotsauce_bench")
+        Prefix for buckets (default "hotsauce-bench") -cl string
+        Storage class to use
   -d int
-    	Maximum test duration in seconds <-1 for unlimited> (default 60) -j string
+        Maximum test duration in seconds <-1 for unlimited> (default 60) -f int
+        Object number to start with
+  -j string
         Write JSON output to this file
   -l int
         Number of times to repeat test (default 1)
   -m string
         Run modes in order.
 See NOTES for more info (default "cxiplgdcx") -mk int
-    	Maximum number of keys to retreive at once for bucket listings (default 1000) -n int
+        Maximum number of keys to retreive at once for bucket listings (default 1000) -mz string
+        Minimum size of objects in bytes with postfix K, M, and G -n int
         Maximum number of objects <-1 for unlimited> (default -1) -o string
         Write CSV output to this file
+  -oj string
+        Detailed log for object operations
   -op string
         Prefix for objects
   -r string
         Region for testing (default "us-east-1")
   -ri float
-    	Number of seconds between report intervals (default 1) -s string
+        Number of seconds between report intervals (default 1) -ro int
+        GET Ranged request: offset (bytes)
+  -rs int
+        GET Ranged request: size (bytes)
+  -s string
         Secret key
   -t int
         Number of threads to run (default 1)
+  -tt int
+        Timeout for GET/PUT operations (in ms)
   -u string
         URL for host with method prefix
   -z string
         Size of objects in bytes with postfix K, M, and G (default "1M")

 NOTES:
   - Valid mode types for the -m mode string are: